-The information returned by the MG as a result is as per clause 18.43/[IETF RFC RTSP2].
+The information returned by the MG as a result is as per clause 18.45/[IETF RFC RTSP2].
 If the MG does not have sufficient information regarding the details of the stream (i.e. lacking information in the Local and Remote descriptors), the MG may return error code 472 "Required Information Missing".

-If the MGC requires that the RTP information be scoped against a particular media resource (e.g. URL) then it should set the Specification property of the Media Resource Identifier package (mri/spec) to that particular media resource.
+If the MGC requires that the RTP information be scoped against a particular media resource (e.g. URI) then it should set the Specification property of the Media Resource Identifier package (mri/spec) to that particular media resource.
 The MG shall then use this media resource as an input to provide the relevant RTP information.